braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/sql_segments.md

 ## Types of SQL Segment Extensions

-There are two types of SQL Segment Extensions you can create: those with incremental refresh, and those with full refresh.
+There are two types of SQL editors to choose from when creating your SQL Segment Extension: the SQL Editor, and the Incremental SQL Editor.

-- **Full refresh:** This is the behavior in regular SQL Segment Extensions, where you must click refresh to manually refresh the extension.
+- **Creating extensions with SQL Editor (full refresh):** This is the behavior in regular SQL Segment Extensions, where you must click refresh to manually refresh the extension.
 This refresh option is costlier and uses up more SQL Segment credits.
 Full refresh extension can't automatically regenerate membership, and can't be refreshed using incremental refresh.
-- **Incremental refresh:** This calculates only the last 2 days worth of data, which is more cost-efficient and uses up fewer SQL Segment credits each time.
-When you create an incremental refresh SQL segment, you can set it to automatically regenerate membership daily.
+- **Creating extensions with Incremental SQL Editor (incremental refresh):** This calculates only the last 2 days worth of data, which is more cost-efficient and uses up fewer SQL Segment credits each time.
+When you create an incremental refresh SQL segment, you can set it to automatically regenerate membership daily. <br><br>The main benefit of extensions with incremental refresh is that you can set your segment to automatically refresh membership daily.
+Segments created with our regular SQL editor can only have their membership refreshed manually.
+This helps reduce the cost of a daily data refresh for SQL Segment Extensions.

 {% alert tip %}
 You can do a manual full refresh on all SQL Segments created in either SQL editor.
 {% endalert %}

-### Benefits of incremental refresh

-The main benefit of extensions with incremental refresh is that you can set your segment to automatically refresh membership daily.
-Segments created with our regular SQL editor can only have their membership refreshed manually.
-This helps reduce the cost of a daily data refresh for SQL Segment Extensions.

 ## Creating SQL Segment Extensions